Veronika-Kitsul/TAP-research/README.md

 ------------

 Questions of the week:
-- when using say Go or Rust, would we want to take advantage of parallel computations (Go has it built-in and Rust uses rayon lib)
 - do we cite the dataset separately from the paper about the dataset?
 (I assume so because those two have different links)
-- open bibtex: some of the links have % sign that LaTeX reads as start of a comment, so should I go back and use the tex format for %?
 - I don't have access to two of the papers in the bibliography:
    * https://dl.acm.org/doi/10.1145/3131365.3131369
    * https://dl.acm.org/doi/10.1145/2858036.2858556

 Decided to use Rust because:
-  - _very_ fast = if you code it really well, you can even reach almost full potential of the hardware you are running on (but a **Q: if we run it on the server, does it still apply and uses server's perfomance to the maximum?**)
+  - _very_ fast = if you code it really well, you can even reach almost full potential of the hardware you are running on
   - many more features available
   - extensive support system with guides, videos, users...
   - you can build concurrency, though manually